-This is the topic we explore on the latest edition of #TrumpED on the BAM!
+This is the topic we explore on this week’s #TrumpED program on the BAM!
 Radio Network.
+Give it a listen!

 The public can attack President Trump for Twitter behavior that is beneath the office, but it shouldn’t ignore that while we let an entire media cycle get dominated by a Tweet about a morning show host on a cable network, the Trump Administration put into place new regulations regarding the profiles of people who can enter the United States from certain countries and what they are allowed to bring with them when they enter our borders.
 And we might want to question what really deserves our limited, ADHD attentions.

 From Eduflack’s latest on President Trump and the public responses to his social media activities

 The start of the Trump administration promised, when it came to education, a return to state and local voices being the final word when it comes to policy.
 But as the US Department of Education provides its reviews of state ESSA plans, why doesn’t seem like a reinforcement of the Federalism witnessed during both the No Child Left Behind and Race to the Top eras?

 That’s the question we pursue on the latest edition of BAM!
 Radio Network’s #TrumpED.
 Give it a listen.
 Please.

 Earlier this week, President Donald Trump spotlighted the importance of apprenticeships in our educational tapestry.
 This may be the first major education policy move of this Administration, and the man who made The Apprentice a success may know a thing or two about the topic.

 In focusing on apprenticeships, though, it is essential we focus the discussion on the career paths of tomorrow, not of yesteryear.
 We explore this topic on the latest edition of #TrumpED on the BAM!
 Radio Network.
 I hope you’ll give it a listen.